[Definitive Edition] 30 Things to Do in Hiroshima Prefecture, From the Classics to Hidden Gems

 Check Out the Hiroshima Peace Memorial Museum

 This museum was built with the hope of achieving permanent peace and the total abolition of nuclear weapons worldwide.
 Displayed inside are photos that showcase the horrors of atomic bombs and personal mementos of the atomic bomb victims.
-You can rent an audio guide in English (200 JPY).
+Audio guides in English and other languages can be rented out for 400 JPY.
 The Honkan (Main Building), which is an Important Cultural Property of Japan, is another must-see.

 Admission fee: 200 JPY/General (university student or older), 100 JPY (free if more than 20 students in the group)/High school student, Free/Junior high school student or younger

 This famous castle used to be a national treasure.
 It collapsed when the atomic bomb dropped, so the castle tower (the symbol of the castle) that stands there today is the one that was rebuilt in 1958.
 Though the wooden boards attached to it give the castle tower an old-fashioned appearance, the interior has been turned into a museum where permanent displays and various planned exhibitions are showcased.
 Many visitors recommend visiting the interactive corner of the museum, where you can make wonderful memories of your trip by taking photos while wearing traditional Japanese garments like samurai costumes.